 A student who pays regular tuition charges is permitted to audit, with the approval of the faculty instructor and without additional cost, one course a semester for which no credit may be claimed.
 Audits may not be allowed by the various departments until after credit seeking students have been accommodated.

 The payment of tuition for fall or spring semesters of any given academic year entitles a full-time regular Denison student to 18 credit hours in that semester.
 See the Annual Cost section of Catalog for the fee, billing, and payment arrangements if taking more than 18 hours in any semester.
-With extenuating circumstances and evidence of careful planning, a student may request twice during the Denison career to take up to 20 hours and waive the excess hours fee.
+With extenuating circumstances and evidence of careful planning, a student may request twice during their Denison career to take up to 20 hours and waive the excess hours fee.
 Any such request should be submitted to the Registrar's Office in writing prior to the beginning of the semester in question.

 With the consent of the instructor, a student may request to take a course for an additional hour of credit.
 The nature of the additional work that the student must do in order to receive the additional credit, and how that work will be evaluated, must be clearly outlined in the petition.
 Usually instructors award one grade, but may choose to assign different grades to the regular course and the additional project.

-A drop of a course or credit may be permitted through the end of the fourth week of classes by submitting to the Office of the Registrar a properly completed change of registration form.
-During the first collegiate semester, first-year students may drop a course until the conclusion of the ninth week.
+A drop of a course or credit may be permitted through the end of the ninth week of classes by submitting to the Office of the Registrar a properly completed change of registration form.
+This excludes Denison Seminars and Private Music Lessons/Ensembles, which have an add/drop date at the end of the second week of classes.
 Please note that excess hour fees and applied music lesson or other course fees are not refunded after the fourth week in the case of a student withdrawing for any reason from a course or from the University.

 Students failing to register by the deadline date prescribed in University publications and/or failing to respond properly to University official's notices regarding the problem shall be withdrawn from all preregistered courses.
 Such withdrawal carries with it financial forfeitures of 50 percent of all fees due.
 Appeal of this action shall be to the Academic Standing Board and, with a resulting decision of reinstatement, normally carries a minimum penalty of $50 and other disciplinary sanctions as deemed appropriate.